 Diesel-powered engines move approximately 90 percent of the nation’s freight tonnage, and today nearly all highway freight trucks, locomotives, and commercial marine vessels are powered by diesel engines.

 EPA is soliciting proposals nationwide for projects that significantly reduce diesel emissions and exposure, especially from fleets operating at goods movements facilities in areas designated as having poor air quality.
 Priority for funding will be given to projects that engage and benefit local communities and applicants that demonstrate their ability to promote and continue efforts to reduce emissions after the project has ended.
+In case there is any accident related injury, here are the advantages of using pre-settlement funding which helps and saves a lot of time.

 Eligible applicants include regional, state, local or tribal agencies, or port authorities with jurisdiction over transportation or air quality.
 Nonprofit organizations may apply if they provide pollution reduction or educational services to diesel fleet owners or have, as their principal purpose, the promotion of transportation or air quality.
 All those eligible may apply until Tuesday, June 12, 2018.